 - 1. Students must always use a written video consent document regarding recording sessions with each client for any session (in-person or teletherapy). - 2.
 Recordings are prohibited on most personal devices, such as a cellphone or laptop.
 Other personal devices, such as a tablet, must be solely designated to recording for the purposes of completing the raw data requirements of the clinical experience. - 3.
 When using video, students are encouraged to record sessions so that the camera is focused on the entire therapy room.
-If there are concerns raised by the clients or site, please reach out to MFTtraining@nto.nu.edu to discuss this. - 4.
-Students should plan to record every session for which the client will sign the appropriate release to consent, for the simple reason that they may never know when a valuable learning experience might happen during a session. - 5.
-Before the first use of the camera and microphone with clients, students should take a few minutes to practice the set up. - 6.
+If there are concerns raised by the clients or site, please reach out to MFTtraining@nu.edu to discuss this. - 4.
+Students should plan to record every session for which the client will sign the appropriate release to consent, for the simple reason that they may never know when a valuable learning experience might happen during a session. - Before the first use of the camera and microphone with clients, students should take a few minutes to practice the set up. - 6.
 Turn the camera on just before the client comes into the room (this assumes the students have already secured the clients' signed release to allow the student to record).
 Allow the camera to record the entire session and then turn it off after the clients have left.
 When clients do not see the set-up and take down of the equipment, they are less likely to be "camera shy." - 7.
-It is important to clarify for student, Site Representative, and Local Clinical Supervisor that all recordings will be kept secure, maintained in confidentiality, and always deleted after supervision. - Make sure that data is captured in a way that it is not uploaded to a "cloud". - When data is transported from one location to another, make sure it is double-locked (in a lock box, in the trunk of a car, encrypted). - Make sure that the computer where data will be edited is password protected. - After the video is shown in supervision, completely remove all data from the computer and Recycle Bin.
+It is important to clarify for student, Site Representative, and Local Clinical Supervisor that all recordings will be kept secure, maintained in confidentiality, and always deleted after supervision. - Make sure that data is captured in a way that it is not uploaded to a "cloud". - When data is transported from one location to another, make sure it is double-locked (in a lock box, in the trunk of a car, encrypted). - · Make sure that the computer where data will be edited is password protected. - After the video is shown in supervision, completely remove all data from the computer and Recycle Bin.
 Removal from the recording device is appropriate if the students does not think the recording will be useful for their final Capstone presentation. - 8.
 If video recording is not an option at the site, the student should talk with their Site Representative and/or Local Clinical Supervisor about audio recording. - 9.
-If no recording is allowed at all, students could still be approved at that site but would need a secondary placement where they can see a small number of clients and record some sessions for use in group supervision with their NU Faculty.
+If no recording is allowed at all, the student will need to confirm that the Local Clinical Supervisor will provide direct observation of some of their clinical work either through co-therapy or observation of sessions as they occur.
+Students will need 50 hours of supervision that includes some form of direct observation (or review of their observable data) to complete the program requirements.
+Also, students would need a secondary placement where they can see a small number of clients and record some sessions for use in group supervision with their NU Faculty.